peerkar/liferay-gsearch/README.md

 Some of the features require the custom Elasticsearch adapter.
 If you plan to use that, please also install a standalone Elasticsearch server to be able to configure custom type mappings.
 Installing a standalone server is recommended anyways.

-# 5 Project Modules <a name="Modules"></a>
+# Project Modules <a name="Modules"></a>

 ## gsearch-core-api
-API module for the backend logic.
+Core API module for the backend logic.

 ## gsearch-core-impl
-Implementation module for the backend logic.
+Core Implementation module for the backend logic.

 ## gsearch-query-api
 This module contains contains the extension for portal search API's StringQuery type, the QueryStringQuery query type.